 How does your research engage with the larger community and social partners?

 My research and the graphic novel are intended to bring people from diverse communities together in order to explore, develop, and promote gun violence prevention and healing modalities.
 Social partnership is an ongoing and evolving development.
 Please contact me if you would like to work together!

 Why did you decide to pursue a graduate degree?

-I am passionate about public/education in various forms: schooling, activism, artivism, social and public encounters, etc. I am pursing a graduate degree because I want to teach at the university level.
+I am passionate about public/education in various forms: schooling, activism, artivism, social and public encounters, etc. I am pursuing a graduate degree because I want to teach at the university level.
 I am also pursuing a graduate degree so that I can make meaningful contributions to public policy.

 Why did you choose to come to British Columbia and study at UBC?